 A careless driving charge is a very serious charge with potentially very harsh penalties for those charged with the general careless driving offence and potentially very severe penalties for those charged with the careless driving causing death or injury offence.
 The defence strategies available for defending the charges are, essentially, the same, whereas the elements of the two charges are identical except where the the obvious difference for careless driving causing death or injury involves a death or an injury.

 Page 1 - Careless Driving, Introduction Page 2 - Careless Driving, Causing Death or Injury

 Walia Traffic Legal Services

 may be the answer to the question:

 Who is a Paralegal in Brampton that can fight a careless driving ticket?

-Who in Etobicoke can help fight a careless driving charge?
+Who in Georgetown can help fight a careless driving charge?

 Who fights careless driving charges in Toronto?

-Who is a Paralegal in Aldershot that defends careless driving charges?
+Who is a Paralegal in Caledon that defends careless driving charges?

 The topic of careless driving is a very deep legal subject with many subtopics that can only be lightly touched upon within a webpage article.
 Legal practitioners and scholars could spend hours discussing the various twists and turns that apply to the principles and concepts mentioned here.